spotipy-dev/spotipy/CONTRIBUTING.md

 # Linux or Mac
 export SPOTIPY_CLIENT_ID=client_id_here
 export SPOTIPY_CLIENT_SECRET=client_secret_here
-export SPOTIPY_CLIENT_USERNAME=client_username_here # This is actually an id not spotify display name export SPOTIPY_REDIRECT_URI=http://localhost:8080 # Make url is set in app you created to get your ID and SECRET
+export SPOTIPY_CLIENT_USERNAME=client_username_here # This is actually an id not spotify display name and can be found [here](https://www.spotify.com/us/account/overview/) export SPOTIPY_REDIRECT_URI=http://localhost:8080 # Make url is set in app you created to get your ID and SECRET

 # Windows